dills122/checklist-parser/Readme.md

 Currently in Early Phase, but have a working example, `example.ts`, which can be run by `npx tsx example.ts`.

-So far I have only tested with a single checklist, [2024-25 Topps UEFA Club Competitions](https://www.topps.com/pages/topps-uefa-club-competitions).
+So far I have only tested with a single checklist, [2024-25 Topps UEFA Club Competitions](https://www.topps.com/pages/topps-uefa-club-competitions) & [2023-24 Topps Euro Chrome](https://www.topps.com/pages/topps-chrome-uefa-euro).

 ## Getting Started